M6GSN/ASL_Cloud/README.md

 |key                |if you opted for the key method select it here|

-Mpw to the installation of the project you need to run the following commands
+Now to the installation of the project you need to run the following commands

 `apt update && apt install git`